uzwal01/food-app/README.md

 - Rating stars are computed from numeric ratings to render full/half/empty icons.
 - Mock data arrays are embedded in section files for demonstration.

-## Notes / Potential Improvements
-- Replace hardcoded mock data with API or CMS data.
-- Standardize JSX attributes: use `className` instead of `class` and ensure `Link` uses `to`.
-- External links in blog cards can use `<a href target="_blank" rel="noopener">` instead of router `Link`.
-- Remove duplicate import of `BrowserRouter` aliasing in `src/App.jsx`.
-- Consider extracting repeated mock data and rating helpers into shared modules.

 ---
 Generated for the Food App to provide a quick overview, setup steps, and development notes.